[Mr Peter Bone in the Chair]

 When it comes to supporting creative endeavour, our job as legislators is simple; indeed, it is only one thing.
 It is to try to create the maximal and optimal conditions for creativity to continue to develop, thrive and succeed.
 Pursuing Brexit is almost the opposite of that objective and that endeavour.

 Let us just have a little, casual look at what is at risk here.
 The hon.
 Member for Edinburgh West said it—£92 billion is now generated by the creative industries for the UK economy.
 That is more than the automotive, life sciences, aerospace, and oil and gas industries combined.
-The creative industries are perhaps the fasting growing sector of our economy and I always like to say that these industries, and the growth we see from them, are like growing our economy on the imagination, the invention and the creativity of the British people.
+The creative industries are perhaps the fastest growing sector of our economy and I always like to say that these industries, and the growth we see from them, are like growing our economy on the imagination, the invention and the creativity of the British people.

 Is it not the case that the UK is a world leader in intellectual property and will remain so after Brexit?
-If we choose to, we can join the European Patent Organisation, which already has non-EU countries as members?
+If we choose to, we can join the European Patent Organisation, which already has non-EU countries as members.

 I am grateful to the hon.
 Lady for mentioning that point, and I will come on to discuss it, because I chair the all-party parliamentary group on intellectual property and I have a few choice words to say about where we are going with all this.